Farida-Hamid/MelodyRentals-FrontEnd/README.md

 To get a local copy up and running, follow these steps.
 ### Prerequisites

 In order to run this project you need:

-In order to run this project you need:
 `Git` and `Node.js` installed on your computer.